Nahum Tschacbasov: Early life

-He was born on August 31, 1899, in Baku, Russian Empire, into a Jewish family of Georgian descent.
+He was born on August 31, 1899, in Baku, Russian Empire, into a Georgian Jewish family.
 In 1905, when he was a young child, his family moved to Chicago because of pogroms.
 There are varying stories as to why he used different names either due to a forged passport used for immigration; to avoid paying child support; and/or because he was a con-man.
 He served in the United States Navy from 1917 to 1919.

 Career

 In the 1920s and 1930s, he worked as a businessman in Chicago where he made a fortune.
 His second marriage was to his secretary Esther.
 Tschacbasov moved to France in 1932 to 1933, where he studied painting with Adolph Gottlieb, Marcel Gromaire, and Fernand Léger.

 When the family returned to the United States the Tschacbasov family moved to Brooklyn.
 Early in his career he had a good relationship with artists Milton Avery, Raphael Soyer, Moses Soyer, Isaac Soyer, William Gropper, David Burliuk, and Philip Evergood.
 In 1935, he was part of a group exhibition at the Gallery Secession alongside Mark Rothko, Gottlieb, and the other artist members of "The Ten".

 He taught at the Art Students League of New York.
-Additionally he taught painting at his own art school in Woodstock, New York; and taught at the Marxist-focused John Reed Club School.
+Additionally he taught painting at his own art school in Woodstock, New York, and taught at the Marxist-focused John Reed Club School.
 His notable art students include Fritzie Abadi, James F. Walker, and his future wife Irene Zevon.

 In 1982, Southampton College Press published his illustrated poetry book, Machinery of Fright.